higayasuo/icp-examples/expo-starter/docs/how_it_works.md

 ## Tips for Using Internet Identity with Expo

-### @dfinity/auth-client Not Working with Expo
+### Internet Identity Not Working with Expo

 - Reason for not working:
-  - Official @dfinity/auth-client uses window.postMessage()
+  - Internet Identity uses window.postMessage() for authentication
   - window.postMessage() is not supported in Expo

 #### Solution

-- Authentication Flow Implementation:
+Authentication flow is implemented by separating authentication process to Web Frontend:

 1. In Expo App:
   - Generate SignIdentity (public-private key pair)
   - Launch Web Frontend in external browser
   - Pass the generated public key to Web Frontend

 2. In Web Frontend:
-     - Use received public key
+  - Use public key received from Expo app
   - Execute Internet Identity authentication
-     - Return DelegationChain to Expo app after successful authentication

-  3. In Expo App:
-     - Combine SignIdentity with DelegationChain
-     - Generate DelegationIdentity to complete authentication

-#### Communication Method

-- Communication between external browser and Expo app via redirect
-- Only DelegationChain is transferred for authentication information

-### What is DelegationIdentity?

-`DelegationIdentity` is an authentication system consisting of the following two elements:
-- `SignIdentity`: Provides the ability to sign transactions.
-- `DelegationChain`: A certificate that proves the delegation of signing authority from the user to the app.

-Flow of ICP transaction (Tx) processing:
-1. The app signs the Tx.
-2. ICP first verifies the `DelegationChain` certificate.
-3. After verifying the certificate, ICP verifies the Tx with the delegated app's public key.
-4. If all verifications are successful, the Tx is processed as executed by the user.

-The `SignIdentity` included in `DelegationIdentity` has a private key for signing.
-Therefore, returning the `DelegationIdentity` itself to the Expo app via redirect should not be done for security reasons.

-### How to Handle DelegationIdentity Securely

-#### Basic Flow

-**Preparation in Expo App**
-- Create SignIdentity
-- Extract public key from the created SignIdentity
-- Transfer the extracted public key to Web Frontend

-**Processing in Web Frontend**
-- Generate SignIdentity without signing capability from received public key
-- Pass this SignIdentity to auth-client
-- After Internet Identity authentication, obtain DelegationIdentity without signing capability
-- Extract DelegationChain and redirect to Expo app

-**Final Stage (Expo App)**
-- Combine DelegationChain received via redirect with
-- Initially created SignIdentity to
-- Generate complete DelegationIdentity

-#### Security Considerations

-Since DelegationChain only contains public information, it is safe to transfer via redirect.
-This method enables secure creation of DelegationIdentity with signing capabilities.
+  - Get DelegationChain after successful authentication
+  - Return DelegationChain to Expo app via redirect

+3. Authentication Completion Process in Expo App:
+  - Generate DelegationIdentity by combining SignIdentity and DelegationChain

+#### DelegationChain Characteristics
+- Contains user's public key
+- Contains certificate for signature authority delegation

+#### Communication Mechanism
+- Communication between external browser and Expo app uses redirect
+- Authentication information transfer limited to DelegationChain only (private key not transferred)

+### Structure and Mechanism of DelegationIdentity

+DelegationIdentity is a mechanism that allows apps to sign transactions while maintaining the user as the transaction owner.

+#### Components
+- SignIdentity: Holds the private key and provides transaction signing functionality
+- DelegationChain: Contains certificates proving the delegation of signing authority from users to applications

+#### Transaction Processing Flow

+1. Application Side:
+  - Performs transaction signing
+  - Sends transaction to ICP

+2. ICP Verification Process:
+  - Verifies the certificates in DelegationChain
+  - Retrieves delegated app's public key from DelegationChain
+  - Verifies transaction signature using app's public key

+3. Transaction Execution:
+  - After all verifications succeed, executes the transaction as a legitimate user operation

+### Storing DelegationIdentity

+- Elements to store:
+  - SignIdentity: Store in secure storage (expo-secure-store)
+    - Reason: Contains sensitive information including private key
+  - DelegationChain: Store in regular storage (@react-native-async-storage/async-storage)
+    - Reason: Contains no confidential information

+#### DelegationIdentity Recovery Process on Restart

+1. Loading from Storage:
+  - Load SignIdentity from secure storage
+  - Load DelegationChain from regular storage

+2. DelegationIdentity Generation:
+  - Create DelegationIdentity by combining the loaded SignIdentity and DelegationChain

+### Actor Connecting to Backend

+An Actor connecting to the Backend operates with DelegationIdentity as follows:

+#### Process Flow

+1. Actor Operation:
+  - Receives Backend method calls
+  - Signs transactions using DelegationIdentity
+  - Sends signed transactions to ICP

+2. ICP Processing:
+  - Verifies DelegationChain certificates
+  - Retrieves delegated app's public key from DelegationChain
+  - Verifies transaction signature using app's public key
+  - After verification, executes transaction as user operation

+#### Key Points

+- App signs transactions, but execution is processed as user operation
+- DelegationChain proves legitimate delegation of signing authority to the app